SITE NAME OR SITE NUMBER: Hatchel (41BW3)

 NON-PLASTICS AND PASTE: grog

-RIM AND LIP FORM: Everted rim and rounded lip
+RIM AND LIP FORM: Direct rim and rounded lip

-CORE COLOR: A (fired and cooled in an oxidizing environment)
+CORE COLOR: B (fired and cooled in a reducing environment)

 WALL THICKNESS (IN MM): rim, 5.1 mm